OSHA Guidelines at the Workplace?

 OSHA and Its Mission

 The Occupational Safety and Health Act (OSHA) is a US labor law governing the federal law of occupational health and safety.
 It regulates Occupational Safety & Health (OSH) in the private and public sectors in the United States.
 Congress enacted OSHA guidelines in 1970, during Richard Nixon’s presidency.
-Its primary objective is to ensure that employees are provided with an environment free from common hazards.
-Such as exposure to toxic chemicals, excessive noise levels, mechanical dangers, heat or cold stress, or unsanitary conditions.
+Its primary objective is to ensure that employees are provided with an environment free from common hazards, such as exposure to toxic chemicals, excessive noise levels, mechanical dangers, heat or cold stress, or unsanitary conditions.
 The Act also created the Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH).

 Before Congress enacted OSHA guidelines, 14,000 people died annually at workplaces across the United States, due to unsafe working conditions.
-There were also as many as 2.5 million worker disabilities.
+There were also as many as 2.5 million workers with disabilities.
 The enactment of OSHA has reduced these figures by half.
 Overall injury and illness rates have also plummeted.
 These improvements are most noticeable in the textile and construction industries.

 OSHA Guideline Safety Standards